On Sunday it was my father’s birthday.

 Here’s the thing…

-If you hold emotions as bad ( and anxiety is considered to be a bad sensation in our culture) – then you will naturally try to stop that sensation as soon as it occurs.
+If you hold emotions as bad (and anxiety is considered to be a bad sensation in our culture) – then you will naturally try to stop that sensation as soon as it occurs.

-Next you will disconnect from your body ( to not feel it – because it’s “bad”) and then end up connecting up with a mental drama.
+Next, you will disconnect from your body (to not feel it – because it’s “bad”) and then end up connecting up with a mental drama.

 Ever notice that?

-But if you hang out with that sensation – without labelling it as a “bad sensation” but actually experience the physical dynamic of the sensation – then you are on your way to becoming creatively invincible.
+But if you hang out with that sensation – without labeling it as a “bad sensation” but actually experience the physical dynamic of the sensation – then you are on your way to becoming creatively invincible.

 I strongly suggest you play with this truth.
-It is a radical game changer.
+It is a radical game-changer.

-Bottomline – we’re going to vibrate no matter what – might as well party with it.
-By “party,” I mean hang out with that emotion/movement, explore it, welcome it – and let it be fuel to create with.
+Bottom line – we’re going to vibrate no matter what – might as well party with it.
+By “party,” I mean hang out with that emotion/movement.
+Explore it, welcome it – and let it be fuel to create with.
 Welcome it to your party, dude.